Mohanavadivel-git/caasworkshop/README.md

 ![OpenShift Logo](images/OpenShift_Logo.svg)

 This workshop will provide instructions to build application container images, then deploying these images to the CaaS platform.
-Workshop participants will experience deploying a sample application to a local CaaS environment on their own workstation.
-In doing so, participants will learn how they can take the applications they build and deploy to Ford's CaaS platform.
+Workshop participants will experience deploying a sample application to the CaaS environment from their workstation.

+## Setup

+- Install the required software on your laptop **prior** to the class.
+See the [workstation setup guide](workstation-setup.md).
+- Login to https://api.caas.ford.com/ with your CDSID and password.
+You should be able to log in and see the `devenablement-workshop-dev` namespace. **DO NOT** deploy/create objects until the workshop.

 ## Agenda